Brian Benjamin is sworn in as New York lieutenant governor

 Hochul is the first woman to serve as the state's governor and a Democrat from western New York.
 She pledged to choose someone from New York City to be her lieutenant governor.
 She announced her choice of Benjamin on Aug.
 26.

 Benjamin, the Harlem-born son of Caribbean immigrants, is New York's second Black lieutenant governor.
-David Paterson, also a former state senator from Harlem, was elected lieutenant governor in 2006 and took over as governor in 2007 when Gov. Eliot Spitzer resigned in prostitution scandal.
+David Paterson, also a former state senator from Harlem, was elected lieutenant governor in 2006 and took over as governor in 2007 when Gov. Eliot Spitzer resigned in a sex scandal.

 Hochul praised the 44-year-old Benjamin as an example of the American dream, saying he “started out with little, rose to where he is today but now turns back and doesn’t think about himself, he thinks about how he can serve not just his senatorial district but now he’ll be helping me serve 20 million New Yorkers.”